 A number of subjects in course are also contained in other Community Services and Counselling courses.
 Our team can discuss which credits apply across courses, reducing the time and cost to you of attaining further qualifications.

-The CHC33015 Certificate III in Individual Support (Disability Specialisation) runs for 12 months but you can complete faster than this if you wish.
+You have access to the course for 18 months but can complete faster than this if you wish.

 Delivery & Support

-The CHC33015 Certificate III in Individual Support (Disability Specialisation) is delivered primarily online, which includes live online sessions.
-These “virtual” classrooms and chat sessions provide direct regular access to industry experts and other learners.
-Attendance at live sessions is usually optional but strongly recommended.
+Support is provided via live online chat sessions and ‘virtual’ classrooms, providing you with direct access to industry experts and other students.
+Attendance at live sessions is optional but strongly recommended.